V-agor/Sql-Ben-s-Pizzeria/README.md

 The software:Quick DBD was used for the entity relationship diagram below
 <img width="1920" height="907" alt="Screenshot (1021)" src="https://github.com/user-attachments/assets/40a1ccc7-9207-4b0d-8dcf-fdd7f8e557ff" />

-To import the csv files we made us of the import wizard:
+To import the csv files we made use of the import wizard:

 <img width="780" height="641" alt="Screenshot (1143)" src="https://github.com/user-attachments/assets/68fc8f3b-7d48-49cc-8489-57d3ae349a6c" />